-Formula 1 is perhaps the most famous open-wheel racing discipline in the world.
-However, another very popular sport, more so in the US, is IndyCar.
-They may look similar from the outside, but there are some big differences between the two.
-So, what are the differences between IndyCar and Formula 1?
+Formula 1 is perhaps the most famous open-wheel racing discipline in the world, but IndyCar is probably a close second.
+They may look similar from the outside, but there are some big differences between F1 and IndyCar.

 The two motorsports are brilliant to watch, and they make for some of the most exciting racing on the planet.
-Before we go into the differences between the two, let us first consider what the two motorsports have in common.
+But before I go into the differences between the two, let’s first consider what the two motorsports have in common.

 Both motorsports have fairly long seasons, running from March through to September for IndyCar and from March through to November for F1.
-They both have championships for both the drivers and the manufacturers, although in the case of IndyCar it is the engine manufacturer, rather than the team that wins, as it is in Formula 1.
+However, IndyCar only has about 17 races compared to Formula 1’s 23.
+They both have championships for the drivers and the manufacturers, although in the case of IndyCar it is the engine manufacturer, rather than the team that wins, as it is in Formula 1.

-Both are also high-speed motorsports, with IndyCar regularly involving speeds of around 230mph, and F1 involving speeds of more than 200mph too.
+Both are also high-speed motorsports, with IndyCar regularly involving speeds of around 230 mph on ovals (although lower on road tracks), and F1 involving speeds of more than 200 mph too.
 IndyCar and F1 also involve a lot of money and are lucrative sports for sponsors.
 They also each attract a lot of fans and are watched worldwide by millions of people.

 Now that we have gone through the similarities between IndyCar and F1, it’s time to think about the differences.

 As I mentioned in the first section, the cars used in Formula 1 and IndyCar may look similar, but they vary in plenty of ways.
 The first way they vary is in the engines used.
 Although both use V6s, IndyCar engines are 2.2 liters and the F1 engines are 1.6 liters.